Juve Stabia Can Dream Big as Victory Over Palermo Sets Up Cremonese Semi-Final Showdown

 All 7,500 people packed inside the ground were enveloped in thick smoke via a flurry of even more flares.
 The atmosphere now reaching fever pitch.

-Dionisi’s men did the double over Pagliuca during the season, but ultimately mattered for little in the end, as the home side looked sharper, showed more hunger and wanted it more.
+Dionisi’s men did the double over Pagliuca during the season, but it ultimately mattered for little in the end, as the home side looked sharper, showed more hunger and wanted it more.

-For a side that only returned to Serie B after an 11 year absence last August Juve Stabia are, incredibly, only four games away from playing in Serie A.
+For a side that only returned to Serie B after an 11-year absence last August, Juve Stabia are, incredibly, only four games away from playing in Serie A.

 The club’s future looks remarkably bright, with Brera Holdings, an Italian-Irish investment group with headquarters in Milan and Dublin, lifting their stake in the club from 38 per cent at the end of last year to 52 per cent in March.